Cloud deployment (AWS, Azure, GCP virtual machines)

 Note

-- Cloud Auto-join(opens in new tab) which will join servers into the cluster based on AWS tag instead of hard coding IP's or hostnames.
+- Cloud Auto-join(opens in new tab) which joins servers to the cluster based on tags instead of hard coded IPs or hostnames.

 - Autopilot(opens in new tab) which handles automated upgrades

-- Redundancy zones(opens in new tab): Nomad will then use these values to partition the servers by redundancy zone, and will aim to keep one voting server per zone.
-Extra servers in each zone will stay as non-voters on standby to be promoted if the active voter leaves or dies.
-It is recommended to match the name of the AWS availability zone for simplicity.
-Ensure to change your config based on which AZ the EC2 instance resides in.
+- Redundancy zones(opens in new tab): Nomad uses these values to partition the servers by redundancy zone, and keeps one voting server per zone.
+Extra servers in each zone stay as non-voters on standby and are promoted automatically if the active voter in that availability zone goes offline.
+We recommend matching the name of the AWS availability zone for simplicity.
+Change your config based on which AZ the instance resides in.

 - TLS:(opens in new tab) enables TLS between nodes and for the API.
-At scale, it's recommended to use HashiCorp Vault(opens in new tab), however for starting out, it is acceptable to leverage signed certificates copied to the instance.
+At scale, it is recommended to use HashiCorp Vault(opens in new tab), however for starting out, it is acceptable to leverage signed certificates copied to the instance.

 data_dir = "/opt/nomad/data"